 How To Choose A University

 Choosing which universities to apply to can be a difficult task, with over 150 institutions across the UK and only five places allowed on your UCAS form.

 Here we break down the factors that are worth taking into consideration when making your university shortlist.
-If you're applying to university in the U.S, check out our Choosing The Right College section.
+If you're applying to university in the U.S, check out Choosing The Right College.